 The San Juan River flows right through the heart of downtown Pagosa Springs.
 What better way to enjoy it on a hot summer day than some slow moving tubing?

-Pick up a rental tube at Pagosa Mountain Sports, make the short walk to the put-in by the Malt Shoppe and enjoy a leisurely three quarter mile long float down the San Juan to the take-out by the Visitor's Center.
-(The float takes approximately one hour and the walk from the Visitor's Center to the Malt Shoppe takes around ten minutes.)
+Pick up a rental tube at Pagosa Mountain Sports, make the short walk to the put-in by Riff Raff on the Rio and enjoy a leisurely three quarter mile long float down the San Juan to the take-out by the Visitor's Center.
+(The float takes approximately one hour and the walk from the Visitor's Center to the Rio takes around ten minutes.)

 Every rental includes: